-D. Allowable costs
+C. Allowable costs

-Allowable costs, as defined and in accordance with the California s Medicaid State Plan, California s Section 1915(b) Waiver, and California s Section 1115 5-Year Demonstration Waiver DMC-ODS STCs and the STCs' Attachments, shall be determined in accordance with Title 42, Code of Federal Regulations (CFR), Chapter IV, Subchapter B, Parts 405 and 413, and Centers for Medicare and Medicaid Services (CMS), Medicare Provider Reimbursement Manual (Publication Number 15), which can be obtained from the Centers for Medicare & Medicaid Services, or www.cms.hhs.gov.
+Allowable costs for Plan Administration and Utilization Review/Quality Assurance shall be determined in accordance with , as defined and in accordance with the California's Medical Assistance Program Cost Allocation Plan.
+Medicaid State Plan, California's Section 1915(b) Waiver, and California's Section 1115 5-Year Demonstration Waiver, shall be determined in accordance with Title 42, Code of Federal Regulations (CFR), Chapter IV, Subchapter B, Parts 405 and 413, and Centers for Medicare and Medicaid Services (CMS), "Medicare Provider Reimbursement Manual (Publication Number 15)," which can be obtained from the Centers for Medicare & Medicaid Services, or www.cms.hhs.gov.